 4. How long is the lasik process?

 Lasik is a very quick day surgery.
 It typically only takes 5 – 10 minutes for your vision to be corrected!
-No-touch procedures like TransPRK are so seamless that each eye can be corrected in under a minute.
+No-touch procedures like TransPRK are seamless – each eye can be corrected in under a minute.

 5. Is there an age limit to lasik?

 There is no age limit for lasik.
-In fact, our head surgeon Dr. Tony Ho underwent TransPRK surgery himself in his 60s!
+In fact, our head surgeon Dr. Tony Ho underwent lasik surgery himself in his 60s!

 However, patients must be at least 18 years of age to undergo lasik.
 This is because their bodies are still changing and growing, thus their prescription might not yet be stable.